executium/crypto-market-price-inserter/README.md

 # Crypto Market Price Inserter
 ![Price inserter](https://i.imgur.com/qjXFvy7.png)
-The crypto market price inserter is provided by executium as a `plugin`.
-This plugin allows you to add the javascript CDN
+The `crypto market price inserter` is provided by executium as a `plugin`.
+This plugin allows you to add the javascript CDN to your page and it will find all occurences of crypto related words such as `bitcoin` and append a price to them.

 ## Hosted Installation
 Simply insert the following code into the foot of your page.